zhoupeikun/Learning_for_Text_and_Graph_Data/README.md

 # Learning_for_Text_and_Graph_Data

+Also named #Graph Mining and Analysis with Python#

 Advanced machine learning and combinatorial methods for large scale text and graph data

 The course is a part of the Master Data Science in Ecole Polytechnique